Dust mite allergy

 Doctors usually first ask the patient about their symptoms, circumstances in life, and medical history.
 The doctor can then do an allergy test (a skin prick test) to find out whether they are allergic to particular substances.
 This involves placing small drops of various allergens on different parts of their forearm, and then gently pricking the skin, so the substances go into the skin.
 If the skin becomes red and swollen (like a big mosquito bite) where it was pricked, it’s a sign that the person is allergic to that substance.

-The patient might also need a blood test or something known as a provocation test to aid the diagnosis.
-This is where the membranes lining the nose are exposed to extracts of the potential allergen using a nasal spray or drops.
+The patient might also need a blood test or a “provocation test” to aid the diagnosis.
+The latter involves exposing the membranes lining the nose or eyes to extracts of the potential allergen using a nasal spray or drops.
 If the lining of the patient’s nose becomes swollen, they sneeze and their nose starts running, they are likely to be allergic to that substance.

 How is a dust mite allergy treated?